szczyglis-dev/py-gpt/README.md

 - `Log plugin usage to console`: Enables logging of plugin usage to console.

 - `Log DALL-E usage to console`: Enables logging of DALL-E usage to console.

+- `Log attachments usage to console`: Enables logging of attachments usage to console.

+- `Log Agents usage to console`: Enables logging of Agents usage to console.

 - `Log LlamaIndex usage to console`: Enables logging of LlamaIndex usage to console.